standard-things/esm/WHY_NEST_IMPORTS.md

-In other words, if we were to relax the rules for where `import` declarations can appear, this part of the grammar would absolutely have to be updated, but it would be a very easy change to make, since nothing else in the spec assumes that `import` declarations can only appear at the top level.
+In other words, if we were to relax the rules for where `import` declarations can appear, this part of the grammar would absolutely have to be updated, <strike>but it would be a very easy change to make, since nothing else in the spec assumes that `import` declarations can only appear at the top level.</strike> **Edit**: this was overly optimistic, but the necessary changes appear feasible, and I'm working on a pull request.

 Of course I wouldn't be a very responsible member of TC39 if I wrote this document and then made no effort to bring it to the committee's attention,